cmadusankahw/evenza-MEAN-frontend/README.md

 This is my Third Year Design & Development Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
+Frontend was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8 with `Angular Material` and `Angular MDBoostrap`.
+Progressive Web App generated with `Angular PWA`

-This project use `Angular MDBoostrap`
+Backend was developed using `NodeJs`, `Express` and `'MongoDB Atlas` as the real-time database.
+Project is comprising with  a rich set of tools as, `JWT Authentication`, real-time interation with `socket.io`,  reporting, and visualizations with `ChartJs`, personalized services with `TensorflowJs`, API documentation using `Swagger`, and hosted on `Google Cloud Platform`

+***

 ## Development server